 The “Turtle Island” is definitely one of the best places to visit in Thailand.
 It’s also one of the best places in the world to get scuba certified.
 There are numerous dive shops that offer open-water courses at very reasonable prices.
 Plus, it’s possible to actually learn in the sea instead of in a pool.
 That definitely gives you a heads up once you’re actually ready to dive.

 Not interested in diving?
 No worries!
 Plenty of visitors to Koh Tao skip out on the scuba diving.
-There’s so much more to do here, including hiking, kayaking, snorkeling, and even playing mini-golf.
+There are many more things to do in Koh Tao including hiking, kayaking, snorkeling, and even playing mini-golf.

 If you’re looking for a more relaxing vacation, you can find that here as well.
 Koh Tao has some great beaches to chill out on, or you could just hang by the pool all day sipping tropical drinks.